aws-samples/amazon-sagemaker-h2o-blog/sagemaker-model-tuner-with-endpoint-deployment/README.md

  - Make sure that you have installed the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) on your deployment machine.
  - Make sure that you installed [jq](https://stedolan.github.io/jq/download/) on your deployment machine.
  - Make sure that you have a [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) or a [Sagemaker Algorithm on AWS Marketplace](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-marketplace.html) already created in the AWS region in which you will execute the step-function associated with this block.
 A Sagemaker Algorithm Resource requires model training and inference docker image URIs.
 These images can be either [pre-built](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html) or custom.
-You can create a [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) taking [H2O GBM Algorithm Resource](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-algorithm-resource) AWS Block as a reference.
+You can create a [Sagemaker Algorithm Resource](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-mkt-create-algo.html) taking [H2O GBM Algorithm Resource](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/h2o-gbm-algorithm-resource) project as a reference.
  - Make sure that your Sagemaker Hyperparameter Tuning Job is provisioned with enough service limits (e.g model training, managed spot training, max parallel training, hosting job limits).
  - Make sure that [AWS Application Auto-scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/what-is-application-auto-scaling.html) is generally available in the AWS region in which you will execute the step-function associated with this block.
  - Make sure that you have uploaded the [2 required parameter JSON files on S3](#-parameter-json-files) (e.g `ml-parameters.json` and `hyperparameters.json`) before the SAM application deployment.